History of women in the workplace

 The Supreme Court made a ruling that outlawed employer policies against the hiring of moms with preschool-age children in 1971.
 The decision gave women greater opportunities to secure employment after having children.

-1972: Ruling establishes right to contraption for single women
+1972: Ruling establishes right to contraception for single women

 A Supreme Court ruling in 1972 gave unmarried people the same access to birth control as married couples.
 According to Planned Parenthood, birth control was responsible for around a third “of the increase in the proportion of women in skilled careers from 1970 to 1990.”